 Let’s face it.
 Having a tooth filled is not on anyone’s list of things they want to do, but it is indeed one of those things that must be done.
-Our staff will take great care to ensure your comfort level anxiety wise and pain wise!
+Come and meet a dentist in Daytona and Port Orange who will take great care to ensure your comfort level anxiety wise and pain wise!

 Although The Pampered Tooth is a mercury-free practice (meaning we do not use amalgam fillings); many people still have silver/mercury fillings in their mouths from years past.
 Not only is dental mercury not environmentally friendly, these silver/mercury fillings are not particularly pleasing to the eye and can result in a weaker tooth structure.
 Porcelain inlays/onlays and tooth-colored fillings are esthetically pleasing and very strong.